blend-os/website/docs/index.md

     Unlike most other operating systems, blendOS ensures your system does not end up in a half-broken state by [replacing](reference/nerdy-stuff/atomicity.md) your old root filesystem with a new one cleanly.

--   :material-account:{ .lg .middle } __Friendly__

-    ---

-    Thanks to its [immutable nature](reference/nerdy-stuff/immutability.md), blendOS prevents you from wrecking your system if you were to try to delete system directories, and makes troubleshooting issues intuitive for any user.

 -   :material-puzzle:{ .lg .middle } __Extensible__

     ---

     blendOS offers support for applications and binaries from [several distributions](reference/container-list.md) and Android, without the fear of breaking your system through the use of `podman` containers.

+-   :material-account:{ .lg .middle } __Friendly__

+    ---

+    Thanks to its [**immutable nature**](reference/nerdy-stuff/immutability.md), blendOS prevents you from wrecking your system if you were to try to delete system directories, and makes troubleshooting issues intuitive for any user.

 </div>